Drew Pember

-Donald Andrew Pember (born June 14, 2000) is an American college basketball player for the UNC Asheville Bulldogs of the Big South Conference.
-He previously played for the Tennessee Volunteers.
+Donald Andrew Pember (born June 14, 2000) is an American professional basketball player for the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).
+He played college basketball for the UNC Asheville Bulldogs and the Tennessee Volunteers.

-Early life and high school
+Early life and high school career

 Pember grew up in Knoxville, Tennessee and attended Bearden High School.
-As a junior, he averaged 10.0 points, 7.0 rebounds, 3.0 blocks, and 2.7 assists per game and was named All-District 4-AAA.
-Pember was rated a three-star recruit and committed to play college basketball at Tennessee over offers from Davidson, Mercer, and Florida Atlantic.
+As a junior, he averaged 10 points, seven rebounds, three blocks, and 2.7 assists per game and was named All-District 4-AAA.
+Pember was rated a three-star recruit and committed to playing college basketball for Tennessee over offers from Davidson, Mercer, and Florida Atlantic.

 College career

 Pember played in 22 games off the bench for the Tennessee Volunteers and averaged 1.3 points and one rebound per game.
 He played in 10 games and averaged 2.8 minutes played per game as a sophomore.
 Pember entered the NCAA transfer portal at the end of the season.

 Pember ultimately transferred to UNC Asheville.
-He was named the Big South Conference Defensive Player of the Year and first team All-Big South after averaging 15.7 points, 6.7 rebounds, and 3.0 blocked shots per game in his first season with the Bulldogs.
-Pember scored a school-record with 48 points scored in an 88-80 overtime win over Presbyterian.
-He was named Big South Player of the Year and repeated as Defensive Player of the Year and first team All-Big South at the end of the season.
-Pember was named the Most Valuable Player of the 2023 Big South Conference men's basketball tournament after scoring 29 points in the final against Campbell.
+He was named the Big South Conference Defensive Player of the Year and first team All-Big South after averaging 15.7 points, 6.6 rebounds, and three blocked shots per game in his first season with the Bulldogs.
+Pember scored a school-record with 48 points scored in an 88–80 overtime win over Presbyterian.
+As a senior, he averaged 21 points, 9.2 rebounds, and 2.4 blocks per game.
+Pember was named Big South Player of the Year and repeated as Defensive Player of the Year and first-team All-Big South at the end of the season.
+He was named the Most Valuable Player of the 2023 Big South Conference men's basketball tournament after scoring 29 points in the final against Campbell.
+Pember considered entering the 2023 NBA draft, but ultimately decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the COVID-19 pandemic and return to UNC Asheville.

+Professional career

+After going undrafted in the 2024 NBA draft, Pember was invited to join the Charlotte Hornets for NBA Summer League.

+On August 26, 2025, Pember signed with the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).